WPS Attack Techniques

 cd scripts

-# Generate possible PINs
+# Generate all possible PINs for a BSSID

 python3 wpspin.py <BSSID>